 TCF v2.0 Compliance

 Here is the list of TCF v2.0 approved CMP’s.
 You can also use the default NextRoll banner, which is TCF v2.0 compliant.
 NextRoll is monitoring the Belgium DPA’s decision on the TCF and will update the NextRoll Cookie Consent Banner as necessary.
+The TCF will migrate to a new version by November 20, 2023.
+RollWorks will provide the new links and information before November 20, 2023.

 Pixel Firing Sequencing